Two-timescale Extragradient for Finding Local Minimax Points: Characterizing timescale separation without nondegeneracy condition on

-As we remove the nondegeneracy condition on $\vecB$, the $d_1-d_2+r$ eigenvalues of type~\ref{item:eig2} are now related to the eigenvalues of the restricted Schur complement $\vecSr$, rather than the Schur complement as in Theorem~\ref{thm:eigval}.
+As we remove the nondegeneracy condition on $\mB$, the $d_1-q$ eigenvalues of type~\ref{item:eig2} are now related to the eigenvalues of the restricted Schur complement $\mSr$, rather than the Schur complement as in Lemma~\ref{lem:eigval}.
 This illustrates a close connection to the refined second-order necessary condition.
-Nevertheless, the overall form of the asymptotic behavior of the eigenvalues of types~\ref{item:eig2} and~\ref{item:eig3} remains unchanged from that of Theorem~\ref{thm:eigval}.
-What differentiates Theorem~\ref{thm:eigval-asymptotics} from Theorem~\ref{thm:eigval} the most is the existence of the unprecedented $2(d_2-r)$ eigenvalues of type~\ref{item:eig1}.
+Nevertheless, the overall form of the asymptotic behavior of the eigenvalues of types~\ref{item:eig2} and~\ref{item:eig3} remains unchanged from that of Lemma~\ref{lem:eigval}.
+What differentiates Theorem~\ref{thm:eigval-asymptotics} from Lemma~\ref{lem:eigval} the most is the existence of the unprecedented $2q$ eigenvalues of type~\ref{item:eig1}.

-\begin{example} Consider a bilinear problem $f(x,y) = xy$ whose unique (degenerate) local minimax point is the origin $\zero = (0,0)$.
-Clearly, $\spec(-\vecH_\tau) = \{\pm i\sqrt{\epsilon}\} \not\subset \cc_-^\circ$.
-Notice that this spectrum cannot be explained by Lemma~\ref{thm:eigval}, and Theorem~\ref{thm:gda-stable} does not apply.
-In fact, by Definition~\ref{def:stab}\ref{item:conti}, one can conclude that $\zero$ is not a strict linearly stable point for GDA, even with timescale separation.
+\begin{exmp} Consider the bilinear function $f_\mathsf{b}(x,y) = xy$ in Example~\ref{exmp:non-strict}.
+A straightforward computation gives $\spec(\mH_\tau) = \{\pm i\sqrt{\epsilon}\}$.
+Notice that this spectrum cannot be explained by Lemma~\ref{lem:eigval}, and Theorem~\ref{thm:gda-stable} does not apply.
+In fact, $\spec(-\mH_\tau) \not\subset \cc_-^\circ$ for any $\tau > 0$, so from Definition~\ref{def:stab}\ref{item:conti} one can see that a unique (non-strict) local minimiax point $\zero$ is \emph{not} strict linearly {stable} for continuous-time GDA, even with timescale separation.
+Moreover, Definition~\ref{def:unstab} implies that the point $\zero$ is in fact rather a strict linearly \emph{unstable} point for discrete-time two-timescale GDA.

-On the contrary, Theorem~\ref{thm:eigval-asymptotics} explains exactly why $\spec(-\vecH_\tau)$ is $\{\pm i\sqrt{\epsilon}\}$; this is an example where $\spec(-\vecH_\tau)$ contains only the eigenvalues of type~\ref{item:eig1}.
-Furthermore, as we will see in Proposition~\ref{prop:spectrum}, for an equilibrium point to be strict linearly stable for EG with timescale separation, the spectrum $\spec(-\vecH_\tau)$ must lie on a certain \emph{target} set, which contains a deleted neighborhood of $\zero$ on the imaginary axis.
-Thus, $\zero$ becomes strict linearly stable for timescale separated EG, as desired. \end{example}
+On the contrary, Theorem~\ref{thm:eigval-asymptotics} exactly explains why $\spec(\mH_\tau)$ is $\{\pm i\sqrt{\epsilon}\}$; this is an example where $\spec(\mH_\tau)$ contains only the eigenvalues of type~\ref{item:eig1}.
+As we will see in Proposition~\ref{prop:spectrum} and \ref{prop:tauEG}, for an equilibrium point to be strict linearly stable for EG with timescale separation, the spectrum $\spec(\mH_\tau)$ must lie on a certain \emph{target} set, which contains a deleted neighborhood of the origin in the imaginary axis.
+Thus, $\zero$ becomes strict linearly \emph{stable} for two-timescale EG, as desired. \end{exmp}